kevinduh/elastic4clir/README.md

 ## Installation and Setup

 It's assumed that you have Anaconda installed.
 If not, download and setup your conda path like below.
-It's recommended that you add the conda path to your .bashrc.
+It's recommended that you add the conda path to your .bashrc (`export PATH=$HOME/miniconda2/bin:$PATH`).

 ```bash
 wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh